mlpack/ensmallen/CONTRIBUTING.md

 Once a pull request is submitted, it must be reviewed and approved before a merge, to ensure that:

- * the design matches the rest of the ensmallen design
+ * The design matches the rest of the ensmallen design
  * the style matches the [mlpack style guide]( https://github.com/mlpack/mlpack/wiki/DesignGuidelines#StyleGuidelines)
  * any new functionality is tested and working